1,000+ Opportunities

 doe. gov Watch the webinar recording

-Based on current listing details, eligibility includes: States or state combinations, Indian tribes, units of local government, and public utility commissions for Topic Area 3.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: States or state combinations, Indian tribes, units of local government, and public utility commissions for Topic Area 3.
+Confirm the full requirements in the official notice before applying.